So you’ll be traveling around Kerala alone as a solo backpacker in India, and you would like to have at least some level of normal social interaction.

 Or, maybe you’re just looking for a cheap place to stay! 😉

 There are not as many hostels in Kerala as there are hostels in Rajasthan, but there are a few in Kerala (and Goa) that can give you budget accommodation and a chance to chill for a few days in the company of other travelers.

 And, there are many places in Kerala that are perfect for taking a break for a few days, including cities with backpacker hostels!

-But you still have options for individually owned hostels.
+But other than these chain hostels, you still have options for individually owned hostels.

 And if you’ll be in North India… how to spend 2 weeks in Rajasthan!

 PLUS… Kerala is a fine place to start your first guesthouse. 😉 When the time comes, sign up here through my referral link to list your guesthouse on one of the top accommodation booking sites in India.